CsBigDataHub/working-with-vim/pages/registers.md

 Use `"+yy` to copy current line to the system clipboard, and `"+p` to paste from clipboard to vim buffer.

+For system clipboard, Vim requires the clipboard support to be compiled in.
+Check for clipboard support using `:echo has('clipboard')` if the result is `0` than your version does not have it compiled.
+For Linux, try install `vim-gtk` or similar package.
+Neovim has clipboard support by default, but requires `xclip` or `xsel` to be installed.

 See `:help registers` for additional information about other special registers.